Get NSW vessel registration

 You must be at least 16 years old to register a vessel in NSW.
 You can apply for an initial vessel registration in person at any service centre.

 - a completed Application for Vessel Registration

 - proof of vessel acquisition

 Proof of vessel acquisition

-You’ll need to provide a copy of a receipt, bill of sale or consignment note, which includes the following details:
+You need to demonstrate your entitlement to register a vessel.
+To do this, you'll need a copy of a receipt, bill of sale or consignment note that includes the following details:

-If the receipt, bill of sale or consignment note does not include all essential requirements, you'll need to provide another receipt or Statutory Declaration detailing this information.
+If your receipt, bill of sale or consignment note doesn't include all essential requirements, you'll need to provide another receipt or Statutory Declaration detailing this information.